Coronavirus Tips: 5 Ways To Stay Safe in Kenya

 Shopping is not entertainment

-It has been brought to our attention that people are visiting supermarkets to cure their boredom.
+It has been brought to our attention that people are visiting supermarkets to attempt to cure their boredom.
 Please note that we understand how hard it may be for some of you to be stuck at home.
 However, all the measures set are for your good, the good of the country and for the world.
 Try and stay home and let’s flatten the curve.
+Try out some online games.
+Now’s the time to catch up on your favourite series.

 Wear Face mask, social distance, sanitize